davidmenger/sustainable-app-manifest/README.md

   - Ability to run in Cloud platforms
   - Scale by additional processes
-  - Minal divergence between development and production
+  - Minimal divergence between development and production
   - Continous integration and deployment

   Following list is inspired by [The twelve factor app](https://12factor.net), which describes the idea of modern scalable application.